pinterest/bender/README.md

 The load testers we have written internally with Bender have a lot of common command line arguments, but we haven't finalized a set to share as part of the library.

-The documentation doesn't provide guidance for tuning channel buffer sizes or Linux TCP tunables, and these can make a big difference in the throughput from a single host.

 ## Comparison to Other Load Testers